-Applying for financial aid has never been easier with Texas State Technical College’s step-by-step instructions guiding you through the application process.
-But don’t worry if you still have questions, TSTC’s financial aid professionals are available to help with a one-on-one consultation, through email or by phone.
+Applying for financial aid has never been easier with TSTC’s step-by-step instructions guiding you through the application process.
+But don’t worry if you still have questions, TSTC’s Enrollment Coaches are available to help with a one-on-one consultation, through email or by phone.

-To ensure that an aid package is available and ready, Texas State Technical College (TSTC) recommends that the completed file be received in the Financial Aid Office according to the following schedule:
+To ensure that an aid package is available and ready, TSTC recommends that the completed file be received at the College by according to the following schedule:

 Fall term apply by May 1

 7 Things You Need Before You Fill Out the 2018–19 FAFSA® Form